 Programs and Services

-Counseling Services are provided for all ages and build on individual and family strengths, desire and capacity for change while addressing emotional, behavioral and life stress challenges.
-Counseling services at the North Center are offered to children, families and seniors.
+Are provided for all ages and build on individual and family strengths, desires and capacity for change while addressing emotional, behavioral and life stress challenges.
+Services have expanded with our Team model and the addition of Case Management and Recovery Support Specialist positions.

-Domestic Violence Clinical Services are for survivors of partner abuse and their children, and for teens and children who have witnessed domestic violence.
+For survivors of partner abuse and their children who have witnessed domestic violence.
 Staff provide safety planning, individual and group counseling, case management, information and referrals.
 Funding is provided by the Illinois Department of Human Services and the Chicago Department of Family and Support Services.

 Provide expectant and new parents with education and support they need at the time of their child’s birth and during the most crucial first five years of life.
 Sessions in the home focus on providing young children experiences that foster healthy growth and development and positive parent-child interactions.
 Families also meet for activities, to socialize and attend workshops.